 The General Jeffery Soil Health Award honours the remarkable work done by Australia’s first National Soils Advocate, former Governor General, Major General the Hon.
-Michael Jeffery, AC, AO (Mil), CVO, MC (Retd).
+Michael Jeffery, AC, AO (Mil), CVO, MC (Retd) and perpetuates his legacy.

 As Australia’s first National Soils Advocate, General Jeffery passionately advocated for improvements in the health of our agricultural landscape.
 By championing soil health from Parliament House to the paddock, he successfully changed attitudes towards soil sustainability and energised change on farms right across Australia.
 He relentlessly pursued his focus on the importance of integrated management of soil, water, animals and plants to the benefit of all Australians and our environment.

 ABOUT THE AWARD